O-1.01 German Language and Culture - Semi-Intensive German Language Beginner A1

 - Working internet connection

 - Computer, laptop or tablet (we don’t recommend the use of smart phones)

 - recommended operating systems: Windows 7 or higher or Mac OS X 10,13 or higher, avoid using a VPN

 Each class consists of six teaching modules (45 minutes each), split in 3 live online modules and the rest as group- or independent study in the form of tasks on the online learning platform.
 The coursework corresponds to an on-site course amounting to 72 contact hours.
 Unexcused absences will negatively impact the student’s course grades.
-Regular attendance is mandatory and you will need to complete at least 80% of the tasks on the online learning platform to pass the course.
+Regular attendance is mandatory.

 We expect committed and consistent interest in the acquisition of the German language.
 You will prove this by participating constructively and productively in the lessons and excursions, completing homework assignments and being prepared for every class.
 Every student is expected to respect the ideas and comments of his/her peers.